chrislhoward/CodeSample/ReadMe.txt

-Build a controller, service, and add a method on TheMovieDbDispatcher to call out to The Movie DB Api (https://developers.themoviedb.org/3/movies/get-movie-alternative-titles) and retrieve Movie alternative titles.
+Build a controller, service, and add a method on TheMovieDbDispatcher to call out to "The Movie DB" Api (https://developers.themoviedb.org/3/movies/get-movie-alternative-titles) and retrieve movie alternative titles.
 We have created a similar one for television shows.
 You can use that as an example to follow to build this.

 You can use your favorite api testing tool like postman or we have included swagger in this solution.
 To use Swagger launch the project and after the browser window loads type /swagger after it (http://localhost:52393/swagger).
 Your port may vary.
 If your not familiar with swagger here is the